 Economic growth and trade expansion in recent years have enhanced the relevance of port sector as a critical element in globalisation of the Indian economy.
 In particular, this sector has been witnessing significant interest from both domestic as well as foreign investors following the policy initiatives taken by the Government of India to promote Public Private Partnerships (PPP) on Design, Build, Finance, Operate and Transfer (DBFOT) basis.
-Several State Governments have also initiated similar policies for attracting private investment in ports.
-However, the actual inflow of investment has been less than expected, and future prospects will depend significantly on adoption of a comprehensive policy and regulatory framework necessary for addressing the complexities of PPP, especially for balancing the interests of users and investors.
+However, the actual inflow of investment has been less than expected, and future prospects will depend significantly on adoption of a comprehensive policy and regulatory framework necessary for addressing the complexities of PPP especially for balancing the interests of users and investors.
 In particular, transformation of rules will have to be accompanied by a change in the institutional mindset.